Storyboard Artist Services

 Pre-visualisation from Peru's pre-Columbian and Cusqueño illustration heritage

-Here is how this works in practice.
-Peruvian storyboard artists come up through one of the Americas' deepest visual-arts pipelines — Inca and Nazca textile geometry and narrative weaving, the syncretic Cusqueño School of colonial Catholic painting, Republican-era Lima illustration, and the today's Peruvian comic and graphic-novel scene anchored around Barranco and Miraflores publishers.
+Peruvian storyboard artists come up through one of the Americas' deepest visual-arts pipelines.
+It runs from Inca and Nazca textile geometry and narrative weaving to the blended Cusqueño School of colonial Catholic painting.
+It also draws on Republican-era Lima illustration and today's Peruvian comic and graphic-novel scene based around Barranco and Miraflores publishers.

-Here is the short of it.
-Training routes through PUCP's Facultad de Arte, Toulouse Lautrec, IPP Lima, and Corriente Alterna design programmes, producing artists with a distinctively Peruvian compositional sense — strong pattern grammar inherited from Andean textiles, theatrical staging from the Cusqueño Baroque custom, and confident bold-line illustration shaped by the today's Lima comic-art community.
-Our network reaches into the freelance and studio artists working day-to-day on Tondero, Cinesphere, La Soga, and Asu Mare features, the Llosa-Lombardi-Vega auteur-cinema circuit, and the global productions routed through Peru's DAFO and Ministerio de Cultura permit channels.
-Artists are matched against verified Premios Luces, Festival de the capital at PUCP, or global feature credits before being assigned.
+Training routes through PUCP's Facultad de Arte, Toulouse Lautrec, IPP Lima, and Corriente Alterna design programmes.
+These routes produce a distinctly Peruvian sense of composition.
+Artists bring strong pattern grammar from Andean textiles, theatrical staging from the Cusqueño Baroque custom, and confident bold-line illustration from today's Lima comic-art community.
+Our network reaches the freelance and studio artists who work day-to-day on Tondero, Cinesphere, La Soga, and Asu Mare features.
+It also covers the Llosa-Lombardi-Vega auteur-cinema circuit and the global shoots routed through Peru's DAFO and Ministerio de Cultura permit channels.
+We match each artist against verified Premios Luces, Festival de the capital at PUCP, or global feature credits before assigning them.

-Here is the breakdown.
-Technical ease is broad: artists work in Storyboard Pro, Procreate, Photoshop, and increasingly inside Unreal Engine for pre-viz tied to the virtual-production briefs emerging through Makaco, Maneki Studio, and Gamma Post House.
-Action and VFX sequences are handled by artists who know camera movement, lens choice, plate needs, and the downstream compositing pipeline at Lima's growing VFX cluster.
+Tech skills run broad.
+Artists work in Storyboard Pro, Procreate, Photoshop, and more and more inside Unreal Engine.
+That pre-viz ties to the virtual-production briefs coming through Makaco, Maneki Studio, and Gamma Post House.
+Action and VFX sequences go to artists who know camera movement, lens choice, plate needs, and the downstream compositing pipeline at Lima's growing VFX cluster.

-Here is what that looks like on the ground.
-Location-specific pre-visualisation is a Peruvian strength — boards are routinely built for shoots at 3,400-metre Cusco, the Sacred Valley terraces, Machu Picchu approaches with their strict DAFO permit constraints, Amazon basin canopy work in Iquitos and Madre de Dios, Nazca desert plains, and Pacific coastal-desert locations.
-Bilingual Spanish-English artists keep global showrunners and creative directors aligned with Peruvian ADs, line producers, and DPs during prep, with Quechua-fluent artists ready for indigenous-community productions.
-Engagements scale from a single storyboard artist through full pre-production departments with animatic editors and concept illustrators, supported by producers familiar with Ley 26370 framework, Ibermedia and bilateral co-production paperwork, and the 18% IGV invoicing standard.
+Location-specific pre-visualisation is a Peruvian strength.
+We routinely build boards for shoots at 3,400-metre Cusco, the Sacred Valley terraces, and the Machu Picchu trails with their strict DAFO permit limits.
+Boards also cover Amazon basin canopy work in Iquitos and Madre de Dios, the Nazca desert plains, and Pacific coastal-desert locations.
+Bilingual Spanish-English artists keep global showrunners and creative directors aligned with Peruvian ADs, line producers, and DPs during prep.
+Quechua-fluent artists stand ready for indigenous-community shoots.
+Engagements scale from a single storyboard artist through full pre-production departments with animatic editors and concept illustrators.
+Our producers know the Ley 26370 framework, Ibermedia and bilateral co-production forms, and the 18% IGV invoicing standard.

 ACT 03